fedeghe/cver/README.md

 ```
 that's it.

 The documentation for the config will come soon, as far as I have a stable one.
-Check the `source/create.js`, this is the file I am using as playgorund.
+Check the `source/create.js`, this is the file I am using as playground.

 #### Config documentation

-....soon I'll write it ... now I'm too lazy now
+... maybe one day baby

 #### Available blocks and themes
 I created just one template with one theme, the one that was matching my favourite layout :D